xCDAT/xcdat/CONTRIBUTING.rst

 VSCode Setup
 ^^^^^^^^^^^^
-xCDAT includes a VSCode settings file (``.vscode/setting.json``).
+XCDAT includes a VSCode settings file (``.vscode/setting.json``).
 This file automatically configures your IDE with the Conda development environment, quality assurance tools, code line-length rulers, and more.

 Just open the cloned repository in VSCode and you are set!